DomPTech/Aidvisor-Presidential-AI-Challenge-25-26/README.md

 # Presidential AI Challenge 25-26
+Dominick Pelaia, Levi Dunn, Eli Ferency, and Hayden Hellstens' submission to the Presidential AI Challenge

 ## Project Overview
 This project is a disaster prediction and volunteering coordination portal.
 It integrates: